Published 01/15/26 at 6:55 a.m.

 Just a couple of miles down the road is Arcadia Beach (Arcadia Beach Tour ) access, and the northern portion of Arch Cape is not far from the southern end of Hug Point.
 OPRD is suggesting Arcadia or even Short Sand State Park just down the road, closer to Manzanita.

-Oregon Coast Beach Connection suggests the extreme, untouched southern part of Cannon Beach as well - where you may see bedrock and what's beneath the sands here.
+Oregon Coast Beach Connection suggests the untouched extreme southern part of Cannon Beach as well - where you may see bedrock and what's beneath the sands here.
 See Silver Point, near Cannon Beach, Oregon Coast: Complete Guide

 As to when Hug Point might get fixed, that's still a mixed bag of news.